alicewu1/flask-with-db/README.md

 Errors encounter:
-1. To resolve " sqlite3.OperationalError: no such table: patient_table"....
+1. " sqlite3.OperationalError: no such table: patient_table"....
+- Attempted to change .db path to absolute path, but did not resolve the issue
+- Encountered issue both on local machine and GCP